Cafelatte1/frony-document-processor/README.md

 from frony_document_processor.parser import ParserPDFImage from frony_document_processor.parser import ParserImage

+# You can provide prompt template as a parameter 'prompt_template' like below for LLMBasedTextChunker and LLMBasedImageChunker.
+# LLMBasedChunkers also compatible with vLLM server.
+You can provide server information as two parameters 'llm_server_config', 'llm_model_name' and specify 'llm_model_type=vllm'.
+"""
+prompt_template={
+    "system": "",
+    "user": "",
+},
+"""
 from frony_document_processor.chunker import RuleBasedTextChunker from frony_document_processor.chunker import LLMBasedTextChunker
-# only compatible for output of ParserPDFImage and ParserImage
+# only compatible with outputs of ParserPDFImage and ParserImage
 from frony_document_processor.chunker import LLMBasedImageChunker

 # OPENAI_API_KEY is required in .env file